Isomorphisms of $BV(\sigma)$ spaces: and spaces

-But note that we can then choose a piecewise planar function $f_{H,\delta}\in AC(\sigma_1)$ which agrees with $\chi_H$ except on a small strip of width $\delta$ along the boundary of $H$ (see Figure~\ref{f_H,delta-pic}).
-Since $S$ is a finite set, if $\delta$ is chosen small enough, then
+As in Section~9 of \cite{ASD4} we can choose a piecewise planar function $f_{H,\delta}\in AC(\sigma_1)$ of norm at most $2$ which agrees with $\chi_H$ except on a small strip of width $\delta$ along the boundary of $H$ (see Figure~\ref{f_H,delta-pic}).
+Since $S$ is a finite set, if $\delta$ is chosen small enough, then $f_{H,\delta}$ and $\chi_H$ agree on the points in $S$ and hence

 Thus

 We then have that

 which is impossible.
 Therefore $\vf(h)$ must be finite, and $\Phi_h$ must be bounded on $BV(\sigma_2)$.